 In this section, we’re taking a detailed look at the most useful solutions for recovering deleted files on Windows 11.
 Since each solution is useful in a different data loss situation, we recommend you first consult the table in the previous section to determine which one you should start with.

-Windows 11 comes with a slightly redesigned Recycle Bin that functions, allowing you to undelete recently deleted files without software:
+Windows 11 comes with a slightly redesigned Recycle Bin compared to Windows 10, but it functions exactly the same, allowing you to undelete recently deleted files without software unless:

 - Double-click the Recycle Bin icon on your Desktop.